arangodb/docs-hugo/site/content/3.12/data-science/graph-analytics.md

 ArangoDB offers a feature for running algorithms on your graph data, called Graph Analytics Engines (GAEs).
 It is available on request for the [ArangoGraph Insights Platform](https://dashboard.arangodb.cloud/home?utm_source=docs&utm_medium=cluster_pages&utm_campaign=docs_traffic).
-Your ArangoDB deployment needs to use AWS as the provider.

 Key features: